 This cracker recipe creates a firm, thick cracker that is light in weight but not in flavor.
 It tastes great alone but I knew I just had to create a spread to compliment it.
 I used raw coconut butter as the base so it is soft, at room temperature but once chilled, it firms up nice and solid… which was a great discovery for another day.
 I hope you enjoy this recipe.

-- Dehydrate at 115 degrees for 6-8 hours, flip them on to the mesh sheet and peel the teflex sheet off.
+Dehydrate at 145 degrees (F) for 1 hour, then reduce to 115 degrees for 6-8 hours, flip them on to the mesh sheet and peel the teflex sheet off.
 Continue drying for another 6-8 hours or until dry.

 Once cool, snap the crackers and apart and store in an air tight container for 2 weeks.

 In a food processor, fitted with the “S” blade, combine the softened coconut butter and orange juice.
 Process until silky and creamy.

 Store in fridge for up to 2 weeks or for several months in the freezer.
 Remember, it will become solid when chilled.

 Why do I start the dehydrator at 145 degrees (F).
 Click (here) to learn the reason behind this.

 When working with fresh ingredients it is important to taste test as you build a recipe.
 Learn why (here).